njelich/LinkOff/README.md

-# LinkOff - Clean your LinkedIn feed 🧹
+# LinkOff - LinkedIn Filter and Customizer 🧹

-Cleans the LinkedIn feed based on keywords and filters.
+LinkOff cleans and customizes LinkedIn.
+It filters out the junk, leaving behind the posts and page elements that you want to see.

 [![Preview LinkOff](https://j.gifs.com/4QE44n.gif)](https://www.youtube.com/watch?v=rGQneD68f1w)